-On November 10 and 11, a Great Fire destroyed a large part of older Boston - so many of the landmarks and events that he documented were no more.
+On November 10 and 11, a Great Fire destroyed a large part of older Boston - so many of the landmarks and events that he had previously documented suddenly no longer existed.
 A second preface sadly acknowledges this, and gives thanks that the Old South Meeting House and the Old State House were spared.

 If you are interested in the history of Boston places and people and don't mind slightly old-fashioned language, you'll find this book fascinating.
 And because it uses original sources and materials rather than just re-telling second-hand accounts, it's a lot more accurate than many of the quick summaries of Boston history that you'll find in guidebooks.